 The Gospel of John is my favorite book in the Bible.
 Although I’m no expert on literature, I believe it is the most masterfully-crafted text I have ever read.
 But it has been greatly misunderstood, both as to its historical reliability and its identification of who Jesus is.

 In the nineteenth and twentieth centuries, major New Testament scholars dismissed the Gospel of John as having no historical credibility.
+This even included my friend Jimmy Dunn (James D. G. Dunn).
 They therefore regarded the Johannine Jesus as a fictional character.
 Their objection started with the fact that the first three gospels of the New Testament are similar summaries of the life of Jesus, often relating same pericopes; but they contended the Fourth Gospel, the Gospel of John, is so different from them and seems to portray Jesus as God that it must be inauthentic and therefore not present the historical Jesus.
 They have claimed that the Johannine Jesus is too rhetorical for reality.
 They also asserted that because Jesus is presented as God in the Gospel of John, this advanced theology reflects the later church’s developed christology and therefore not that of the real Jesus.

 But such sentiment has been changing recently among Johannine scholars.
 They generally now affirm the historical reliability of the Gospel of John.
 Yet they remain divided as to whether or not it says Jesus is God.
 In my book, The Restitution of Jesus Christ, published in 2008, I defend the historical authenticity of the Gospel of John and show meticulously in this gospel how it does not say Jesus is God.